deniztezcan/checklist-going-live/README.md

 - [ ] Check page titles / descriptions
 - [ ] Test Facebook sharing.
 Provide og-tags if needed
 - [ ] Does Favicon load?
 Pin the tab in Safari to check pinned icon
+- [ ] Check if website has no more than 1 h1 present on all pages.

 _Repeat this section for all languages_